Saba (island): Transport

 There is one main road, known as "The Road".
 Its construction was masterminded by Josephus Lambert Hassell who, contrary to the opinion of Dutch and Swiss engineers, believed that a road could be built.
 He took a correspondence course in civil engineering and started building the road with a crew of locals in 1938.
 In 1943, the first section of the road from Fort Bay to The Bottom was completed.
 In 1947, the first motor vehicle arrived.
 In 1951, the road to Windwardside and St. Johns was opened.
 In 1958, the road was completed.

-Driving "The Road" is considered to be a daunting task, and the curves in Windwardside are extremely difficult to negotiate.
+Driving "The Road" is considered to be a daunting task, and the curves in Windwardside are extremely difficult to navigate.
 Driving is on the right hand side.
 The speed limit in towns is 20 km/h, and outside of towns, is 40 km/h.